Skip to content

 OpenID Federation policy guide

-To this end OpenID Federation 1.0 enables an entity to publish metadata about itself in its entity configuration, so that other federation participants can readily obtain it, as part of the trust chain resolution.
-The metadata is published under an entity type identifier, for example openid_relying_party for OpenID relying party metadata.
+/.well-known/openid-federation URL, so that other federation participants can readily obtain the metadata, as part of the trust chain resolution.
+The metadata is explicitly typed, for example openid_relying_party for OpenID relying party metadata.
 This guarantees the type safety of metadata and enables entities to potentially have multiple distinct protocol identities.

 Example metadata for an OpenID relying party: